javierbrea/eslint-plugin-boundaries/packages/website/docs/classification/modules.md

 Unlike [elements](./elements.md) and [files](./files.md), there are **no descriptors to configure** for modules.
 The plugin derives the module description automatically from the import source and how it resolves on disk.
 An import such as `import sort from "./utils/sort.js"` resolves to a local module; `import React from "react"` resolves to an external one.

-This layer is what lets you write rules about dependencies on packages and built-ins — where there is no local file, and therefore no element or file, to match.
+This layer is what lets you write rule policies about dependencies on packages and built-ins — where there is no local file, and therefore no element or file, to match.

 ## Module Origins